 The threat of “revenge porn,” or the posting of intimate material (photos, video, etc.) without the consent of the person portrayed, is an increasingly common worry for victims and survivors of domestic violence.

-To help address this issue, WomensLaw – a signature project of the National Network to End Domestic Violence (NNEDV) – is augmenting the information available on WomensLaw.org on this topic by:
+To help address the issue of posting intimate images and videos without consent, WomensLaw – a signature project of the National Network to End Domestic Violence (NNEDV) – is augmenting the information available on WomensLaw.org on this topic by:

 Visit WomensLaw.org to learn more about the civil and criminal remedies available to victims of revenge porn in your state or territory.
-If you have additional questions, ask WomensLaw through the secure & confidential Email Hotline.
+If you have additional questions, ask WomensLaw through the secure, confidential, and free WomensLaw Email Hotline.